FAQs - Frequently Asked Questions

 The student is given several passages to read, and then to answer questions about the passage.

 The student solves problems which measure numerical, pre-algebra, and algebra skills.
 Some of the areas included are:

 - basic operations with integers, fractions, and decimals

 - topics in elementary algebra, intermediate algebra and coordinate geometry

-How do I schedule to take the COMPASS Placement Test?
+How do I schedule to take the ACCUPLACER Placement Test?

 - Turn in the application for admission.